AdobeDocs/campaign-standard.en/help/audiences/using/subscription-to-a-service-example.md

 ---
-title: Subscription to a service example
+title: Confirming subscription to a service
-seo-title: Subscription to a service example
+seo-title: Confirming subscription to a service
-description: Subscription to a service example
+description: Confirming subscription to a service
-seo-description: Follow these steps to set up a subscription process to a service in Adobe Campaign.
+seo-description: Follow these steps to set up a confirmation message for profiles subscribing to a service in Adobe Campaign.
 page-status-flag: never-activated
 uuid: 23e6c4c2-e2c7-472f-b616-36a95225ac1d
 contentOwner: sauviat